SandraKla/Zlog_AdRI/README.md

 This Shiny App computes the zlog values of the preceding and the subsequent reference interval for different analytes for each age group, see the [Wiki](https://github.com/SandraKla/Zlog_AdRI/wiki).

-Many medical reference intervals are hardly age-dependent and have large jumps between the individual age groups.
+Many medical reference intervals are not age-dependent and have large jumps between the individual age groups.
 This should be prevented by considering the zlog value.
 If the zlog value deviates significantly from -1.96 to 1.96, the reference intervals and the age groups should possibly be renewed to obtain age-dependent reference intervals!

 <img src="docs/shiny.png" align="center"/>